Skip to Content

 Note: You can’t (well, I couldn’t) get the chatbot to write 10 articles at once, so you have to proceed one-article-at-a-time.

 After you have reached your desired quota, ask ChatGPT to analyze the articles together and identify any similar words and phrases between them.
-This process is all about exposing the ‘bones’ of AI-generated articles.
+This process is all about exposing the fluff and filler that pervades AI-generated articles.

 You should end up with a list of commonalities like this: